Is Croatia the New Italy? Why Travel to Croatia in 2025

 Dubrovnik is often referred to as the “Pearl of the Adriatic,” encircled by ancient city walls that have witnessed centuries of history.
 In fact, its old town is a UNESCO World Heritage Site.
 Walk along the marble-paved town, where charming cafés and boutique shops line the streets.
 Don’t forget to visit the city walls, offering panoramic views of the Adriatic Sea and the terracotta rooftops below.

-Exploring Dubrovnik’s cultural heritage is a must, and you can do so by visiting the Rector’s Palace, the Franciscan Monastery, and the Sponza Palace.
-This magnificent city served as the backdrop for scenes in Game of Thrones, and it’s not difficult to imagine why!
+Dubrovnik might have earned its star status by serving as a backdrop for Game of Thrones, but that’s far from the only reason to visit!
+All good Dubrovnik trips take you on a tour of the city’s cultural heritage.
+Visit the Rector’s Palace, the Franciscan Monastery, and the Sponza Palace.
 Even though it’s a grueling walk to the top, even for those who aren’t over 60, it’s really a must to get those postcard views!

 2. Zadar

 Dubrovnik has gained international acclaim over the past few years, but solo travelers should also make a stop in Zadar.
-Like Dubrovnik, Zadar has a stunning old town, complete with a labyrinth of winding streets, Roman ruins, and medieval churches.
+Zadar is one of the best places to stay in Croatia, thanks to its stunning old town, complete with a labyrinth of winding streets, Roman ruins, and medieval churches.
 However, it isn’t a carbon copy of its more popular counterpart.
 The highlight of Zadar is the unique Sea Organ and the Greeting to the Sun installation, which create mesmerizing melodies and light displays as you stroll along the waterfront.

 3. Split

-Next up is the city of Split, known for its blend of ancient and modern buildings.
+Next up on our Croatia travel itinerary is the city of Split, known for its blend of ancient and modern buildings.
 At its core lies the awe-inspiring Diocletian’s Palace, a UNESCO World Heritage Site that dates back to Roman times.
-I haven’t spent too much time in Split yet, but I look forward to adding it to my itinerary for future trips!
+I haven’t spent too much time in Split yet, but I look forward to adding it to my future trips!

 For me, the real gem of Split was the possibilities for day trips.
 Once you’ve had your fill of the city, consider trekking out to Krka National Park.
 The waterfalls here are out of a fairy tale, and views of the Visovac Monastery on its tiny island can’t be beat.